lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-If you use R Markdown, we can use the build-underscore-table function to convert this table data into a Markdown table.
+If you use R Markdown, we can use build-underscore-table to convert the output into a Markdown table.
 Now you have a basic characteristics table to use when presenting your cohort analysis!

 ---